Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Kernpiler Framework

-For the exploration parameter c, our implementation has this set to a value of 0.5.
-Once a tree state has been selected via this policy, an unexplored action is chosen at random to be explored.
+Why focusing on CNOT skeletons.
+When designing the MCTS algorithm, we must consider the concept of coverage.
+Coverage is a quantity that says how much of the search space can be covered by the RL algorithm.
+Quantitatively, coverage can be defined as follows:

+Here, $N$ is the number of states visited, $b$ is the number of choices available at each state (the branching factor), and D is the maximum possible length of a sequence (a circuit in our case).
+In order to make the environment more tractable, our depth and branching factor should be as small as possible which will give more coverage of the search space to find an optimal solution.
+In the straight forward framework of circuit synthesis, our branching factor (due to choice of angles) and the depth of a circuit can be impractical for light weight RL agents due to continuous action spaces and very long depths.

-\textbf{Why only considering CNOT circuits?} Generating a value for the state is performed with the simulation phase.
-A key insight to our synthesis is that we only consider CNOT gates when defining states of the partially synthesized circuit.
+A key insight to our algorithm design is that we only consider CNOT gates when defining states of the partially synthesized circuit.
 The motivation was out of necessity to condense the search space of synthesizing a circuit where the search space is defined by all permutations of a universal target gate set.
 The intuition is that the entanglement structure is the most difficult characteristic to solve in circuit synthesis and that single qubit gates that are continuously parameterized can lead to a smooth landscape for optimization via differentiable methods.
 For our approach, once an entanglement structure is determined, the circuit is overparameterized with many single qubit gates injected at all circuit layers.
 Overparameterization is important because it leads to a smoother cost landscape compared to a function with fewer parameters.
 Using the Gauss-Newton method, we minimize the L2 norm, our cost function, of the difference matrix between the target and approximation circuit.
 After getting an optimized solution, all strings of single qubit gates can be rewritten as one single qubit gate making the circuit optimal for quantum hardware.
 For our implementation, the Qiskit transpiler at level 3 optimization is used to convert our overparameterized circuit into an optimal circuit expressed in the (u3,cx) gateset.